powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/DefineToDoListDocumentModel.md

     ![ToDoList Document Model Form Metadata](./images/form.png)

-3. Click on the `Submit` button to save the metadata.
-Submit button will extend the current window with a code editor to start defining the document model.
-4. In the code editor, you can see the SDL for the document model.
+3. In the code editor, you can see the SDL for the document model.
 Replace the existing SDL with the SDL defined in the [State Schema](#state-schema) section.
 Only copy and paste the types, leaving the inputs for the next step.
-5. Below the editor, there is an input field `Add module`.
+4. Below the editor, there is an input field `Add module`.
 You need to create and name a module that the input operations will be added to.
 In this case, we will name the module `to_do_list`.
 Press enter.
-6. Now there is a new field, called `Add operation`.
+5. Now there is a new field, called `Add operation`.
 Here you will have to add each input operation to the module, one by one.
-7. Inside the `Add operation` field, type `ADD_TODO_ITEM` and press enter.
+6. Inside the `Add operation` field, type `ADD_TODO_ITEM` and press enter.
 A small editor will appear under with an empty input type that you have to fill.
 Copy the first input type from the [Operations Schema](#operations-schema) section and paste it in the editor.
 The editor should look like this:

     ```graphql
     input AddTodoItemInput {